barozziLab/AgingBreastTME/README.md

 For reproducing these analyses, start by downloading the respective files.
 The Pal et al. data can be downloaded here: https://figshare.com/articles/dataset/Data_R_code_and_output_Seurat_Objects_for_single_cell_RNA-seq_analysis_of_human_breast_tissues/17058077 (SeuratObject_TNBCSub.rds).
 Save the respective file in `data_pal_et_al`.
 The Wu et al. data can be downloaded from: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE176078.
 Unpack the zipped file and transfer the content to `data_wu_et_al`.

+The analysis was performed in a different R environment than most other analyses.
+There is a sessionInfo.txt file available in the main folder `TME_primary_data_and_code`.
-Then, the run script `run.main.R` can be executed.
+The run script `run.main.R` can now be executed.

 ### TME Cell-cell communication analysis